 6.6.2.3.1 Minimum requirement E-UTRA

 E-UTRA Adjacent Channel Leakage power Ratio (E-UTRAACLR) is the ratio of the filtered mean power centred on the assigned channel frequency to the filtered mean power centred on an adjacent channel frequency at nominal channel spacing.
 The assigned E-UTRA channel power and adjacent E-UTRA channel power are measured with rectangular filters with measurement bandwidths specified in Table 6.6.2.3.1-1, Table 6.6.2.3.1-2, and Table 6.6.2.3.1-3.
 If the measured adjacent channel power is greater than –50dBm then the E-UTRAACLR shall be higher than the value specified in Table 6.6.2.3.1-1, Table 6.6.2.3.1-2, and Table 6.6.2.3.1-3.

+For a power class 2 capable UE operating on Band 14, when an IE P-max as defined in TS 36.331 [7] of 23 dBm or lower is indicated in the cell, the corresponding requirements for a power class 3 UE shall apply.

 For a power class 2 capable UE operating on Band 41, when an IE P-max as defined in [7] of 23 dBm or lower is indicated in the cell or if the uplink/downlink configuration is 0 or 6, the requirements for power class 2 are not applicable, and the corresponding requirements for a power class 3 UE shall apply.